-The rate of change of a function represented by a table of values allows us to compare the variation of the values of X X (the independent variable of the function) with the variation of the values of Y Y (dependent variable of the function).
+The rate of change of a function represented by a table of values allows us to compare the variation of the values of X (the independent variable of the function) with the variation of the values of Y (dependent variable of the function).
 This comparison enables us to determine if the intervals are fixed or not, and, consequently, if the rate of change is constant or not.

 Practice more now

-If the Y Y variables grow at the same rate, we can determine that the rate of change of the function is constant.
+We will see at what rate the Y variables increase in the table.
+If the Y variables grow at the same rate, we can determine that the rate of change of the function is constant.

 Function with Constant Rate of Change